 Prior to his appointment, Matthew was a Postdoctoral Faculty Fellow through NYU’s Office of the Provost, and he has served as adjunct faculty at Vassar College, as well as Dean of Faculty for the W. E. B. Du Bois Scholars Institute housed at Princeton University.
-Matthew has been as a research fellow with the Modern Moves research project at King’s College, London, funded by the European Research Council Advanced Grant, and has held fellowships from the American Musicological Society, Mellon Foundation, the Library of Congress, and the Tanglewood Music Center, and the Center for Popular Music Studies/Rock and Roll Hall of Fame.
+Matthew has been as a research fellow with the Modern Moves research project at King’s College, London, funded by the European Research Council Advanced Grant, and has held fellowships from the American Musicological Society, the Mellon Foundation, the Library of Congress, the Tanglewood Music Center, and the Center for Popular Music Studies/Rock and Roll Hall of Fame.
 From 2018-2019, Matthew was a Hutchins Fellow at the W. E. B. Du Bois Research Institute in the Hutchins Center for African and African American Research at Harvard University, and he has been invited to give keynote lectures at institutions including Harvard University and the CUNY Graduate Center.

-“The Sound(s) of Subjection: Constructing American Popular Music and Racial Identity Through Blacksound,” Women & Performance: A Journal of Feminist Theory 21, no. 1 (Spring 2017): 13-24.
+“The Sound(s) of Subjection: Constructing American Popular Music and Racial Identity Through Blacksound,” Women & Performance: A Journal of Feminist Theory, 27 no. 1 (Feb 2017): 13-24.